 The second idea of mouse based navigation is that cell actions usually apply to the currently selected cell.
 Thus if you want to run the code in a cell, you would select it and click the button in the toolbar or the "Cell:Run" menu item.
 Similarly, to copy a cell you would select it and click the button in the toolbar or the "Edit:Copy" menu item.
 With this simple pattern, you should be able to do most everything you need with the mouse.

-Markdown and heading cells have one other state that can be modified with the mouse.
+Markdown cells have one other state that can be modified with the mouse.
 These cells can either be rendered or unrendered.
 When they are rendered, you will see a nice formatted representation of the cell's contents.
 When they are unrendered, you will see the raw text source of the cell.
 To render the selected cell with the mouse, click the button in the toolbar or the "Cell:Run" menu item.
 To unrender the selected cell, double click on the cell.

 The modal user interface of the Jupyter Notebook has been optimized for efficient keyboard usage.
 This is made possible by having two different sets of keyboard shortcuts: one set that is active in edit mode and another in command mode.